This paper summarizes how GDPR impacts business applications and explains how Visual Guard simplifies GDPR compliance.

 Or that user consent is not always required?

 You will find below some answers to these questions.

-The General Data Protection Regulation (GDPR) is a European regulation, enforceable from 25 May 2018, aiming at protecting personal data for all individuals within the EU.
+The General Data Protection Regulation (GDPR) is a European regulation, enforceable from 25 May 2018, aiming at protecting personal data for all EU citizens.